Flatroy/nova-treemap-chart-card/README.md

 composer require flatroy/nova-treemap-chart-card
 ```

-After this the setup will be complete, you can use the components listed here.
+After installation, you can use the components listed here.

 ---